This section doesn’t currently include any content. Add content to this section using the sidebar.

 As I mentioned earlier, this is worth starting from day one.
 However, go gradually, in steps.
 The puppy needs to know the crate, and get used to it.
 Sessions should be longer and longer.
 Don’t forget the treats as rewards.

-Proper potty training is extremely important from day one.
+Proper potty training is extremely important when training Golden Retriever puppies.
 This process will probably take a few months.
 However, it is worth dealing with.
 It is important that you devote as much time as possible to your Golden Retriever in the first few weeks.
 This will help with potty training.
 Here are some useful tips:

 • Consider the tiny bladder of the puppies: Puppies are unable to hold their urine for long due to their small bladder.
 Therefore, until the end of the training golden retriever puppies, you need to pay close attention to their bathroom needs.